rclone/rclone/docs/content/commands/rclone_mount.md

 - standard mount options like `x-systemd.automount`, `_netdev`, `nosuid` and alike are intended only for Automountd and ignored by rclone.

-## chunked reading

-`--vfs-read-chunk-size` will enable reading the source objects in parts.
-This can reduce the used download quota for some remotes by requesting only chunks from the remote that are actually read at the cost of an increased number of requests.

-When `--vfs-read-chunk-size-limit` is also specified and greater than `--vfs-read-chunk-size`, the chunk size for each open file will get doubled for each chunk read, until the specified value is reached.
-A value of `-1` will disable the limit and the chunk size will grow indefinitely.

-With `--vfs-read-chunk-size 100M` and `--vfs-read-chunk-size-limit 0`
-the following parts will be downloaded: 0-100M, 100M-200M, 200M-300M, 300M-400M and so on.
-When `--vfs-read-chunk-size-limit 500M` is specified, the result would be 0-100M, 100M-300M, 300M-700M, 700M-1200M, 1200M-1700M and so on.

 ## VFS - Virtual File System

 This command uses the VFS layer.
 This adapts the cloud storage objects